 Santander’s overall approach to the Brazilian Amazon

-Santander Brazil is a member of Febraban’s committee on forestry and agribusiness.
-In March 2023, Febraban approved a protocol (NORMATIVO SARB 026/2023) that set the standards for managing the risk of illegal deforestation in the bovine meat chain and defined guidelines to be adopted by its signatories.
 This is a major step forward as it is the first sector-wide environmental protocol for financing beef processing.
-Since it will apply to every major bank in Brazil, it is considered a highly effective way of sustainable change and addressing deforestation.
+Since every major bank in Brazil is a signatory, it is considered a highly effective way of sustainable change and addressing deforestation.

-Santander Brazil has an E&S Risk department of ten professionals in São Paulo, all of whom have expertise in this area.
+Santander Brasil has an E&S Risk department of ten professionals in São Paulo, all of whom have expertise in this area.
 The unit has analysts with degrees in agronomy, biology, geology, environmental management and chemical engineering.

 Farmers and ranchers

-The satellite-imaging firm also supplies us with data on the clients about modern slave labour, as well as incursions into officially-recognized indigenous lands and parks and conservation areas.
-If there are problems, we will contact the client and require an explanation.
-If material breaches of environmental law and regulations are identified, under the terms of our standard contract, the bank has power to take remedial action including, where applicable, declaring the early maturity of the debt and demanding its payment.
 In addition to these tools, Santander also uses the internet-based satellite-imaging tools Global Forest Watch and MapBiomas.
-These tools allow us to see satellite images of possible tree cover loss over a specific time period and with good detail on client’s farms and ranches.
+These tools allow us to see satellite images of possible tree cover loss over a specific time period and with good detail on customer’s farms and ranches.

 Plano Amazônia